praband/Electricity-Usage/README.md

 # Electricity-Usage
-In this project , will plot electricity usage in different economic sectors - Residential,Commercial and Industrial
+In this project , will plot electricity usage in different economic sectors - Residential,Commercial and Industrial using MATLAB